openshift/origin/tools/etcdhelper/README.md

 **NOTE** Currently this only supports encryption of the `aescbc` type.
 This is only noted in case future releases add in various encryption types.

-Once these are set properly, one can invoke the following actions:

-* `secrets` - get the decrypted value of an ecnrypted key

 This requires setting the following flags:

 * `-encryption-key`